 Arizona: City ordinances about snow removal, like this one from Flagstaff, AZ where owners, lessees, or residents are required to remove snow from public walkways that border the property within 24-hours.

 Arkansas: No statewide snow removal law.
 Owners may be liable if snow is cleared and an accident occurs.

 California: The act of putting snow or other materials on a public right-of-way is a violation of CVC 23112 and Section 724 of the California Streets and Highways Code, and is a misdemeanor.

-Colorado: The owners of buildings, stores and any other public places are responsible for removing snow and ice to allow safe access on their property.
+Colorado: The owners of buildings, stores, and any other public places are responsible for removing snow and ice to allow safe access to their property.
 They have an obligation to ensure areas accessible to the public is safe and free and clear of any dangerous accumulation of snow and ice.